 Be Ready for the Season: If you haven't touched a racquet in 6 months, you are probably not ready to show how good you are.
 If you can't take advantage of indoor opportunities, February will have many dry days, and the walls under covers at LR and ER are a great place to knock the rust off.

-Prove That You Can Contribute: Varsity teams will have 15 or so players for 12 spots.
-You may not be one of the top 12, but if you prove that you can contribute as:
+Prove That You Can Contribute: Varsity teams will have 12-16 or so players for 12-14 spots.
+You may not be one of the top 12, but what makes a good #13-15 player?